realpython/python-guide/docs/writing/style.rst

 ~~~~~~~~~

 If you know the length of a list or tuple, you can assign names to its
 elements with unpacking.
-For example, since you know that ``enumerate()``
+For example, since ``enumerate()`` will provide
-will provide a tuple of two elements for each item in list:
+a tuple of two elements for each item in list:

 .. code-block:: python